-Bound for a remote planet on the far side of the galaxy, the crew of the colony ship Covenant discovers what they think is an uncharted paradise, but is actually a dark, dangerous world — whose sole inhabitant is the “synthetic” David, survivor of the doomed Prometheus expedition.
+Bound for a remote planet on the far side of the galaxy, the crew of the colony ship 'Covenant' discovers what is thought to be an uncharted paradise, but is actually a dark, dangerous world – which has its sole inhabitant the 'synthetic', David, survivor of the doomed Prometheus expedition.

 Hi Movie lovers, Alien: Covenant is the box office movie for 2017.
 If you want watch this movie and you cannot visit your cinema dont worry you still watch on here.
 For your pleasure we put the full movie of Alien: Covenant and for watch complete the registration form to watch for .
 We have no advertisement on this web, but we give the high quality picture of the movie.

 "At times a thrilling, stomach-churning journey, but one that leaves those on board wondering if the disorientation and down time was worth the investment..."
 Read the full review here: http://screen-space.squarespace.com/reviews/2017/5/8/alien-covenant.html